On the Reduction of Variance and Overestimation of Deep Q-Learning: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) is a learning paradigm that solves the problem of learning through interaction with environments, this is a totally different approach from the other learning paradigms that have been studied in the field of Machine Learning namely the supervised learning and the unsupervised learning.
 Reinforcement Learning is concerned with finding a sequence of actions an agent can follow that could lead to solve the task on the environment \cite{b1}\cite{b2}\cite{b3}.
 Most of Reinforcement Learning techniques estimate the consequences of actions in order to find an optimal policy in the form of sequence of actions that can be followed by the agent to solve the task.
 The process of choosing the optimal policy is based on selecting actions that maximize the future payoff of an action.
 Finding an optimal policy is the main concern of Reinforcement Learning for that reason many algorithms have been introduced over a course of time, e.g, Q-learning\cite{b4}, SARSA\cite{b5}, and policy gradient methods\cite{b6}.
 These methods use linear function approximation techniques to estimate action value, where convergence is guaranteed \cite{b7}.
-However real world problems usually involve high dimensional features, linear function approximation methods diminish the agent's flexibility to learn the appropriate representation, and so the need of an expressive and flexible non-linear function approximation emerges.
+However, as challenges in modeling complex patterns increase, the need for expressive and flexible non-linear function approximators becomes clear.
 The recent advances in deep neural networks helped to develop artificial agent named deep Q-network(DQN)\cite{b8} that can learn successful policies directly from high-dimensional features.
-Despite the remarkable flexibility and the huge representative capability of DQN, there are some issues that arise from the combination of Q-learning and neural networks.
-Thrun and Schwartz (1993) were the first to investigate one of these issues which they have termed as the overestimation phenomena\cite{b9}.
-The maximization of the action space in Q-learning algorithm and the generalization errors in neural networks can lead to overestimation and variance in of state-action values.
-To mitigate these problems additional modifications and extensions to the basic algorithm are needed for further increase in training stability and reduction in overestimation.
-Van Hasselt et al. suggest the Double-DQN\cite{b10} which is an extension that uses double Q-learning estimator\cite{b11} as a solution to to the variance and the overestimation phenomena.\\ In this work we propose and empirically study a different solution to the variance and the overestimation phenomena that uses Dropout techniques.\\ We summarize the main contribution of this paper as follows: \begin{itemize} \item An extension to the DQN algorithm which stabilizes training, and improves the attained performance, using Dropout methods and demonstrating our solution effectiveness on classic control environment ran on computer simulations. \end{itemize}
+Despite the remarkable flexibility and the huge representative capability of DQN, some issues emerge from the combination of Q-learning and neural networks.
+One of these issues, known as "overestimation phenomenon," was first explored by \cite{b9}.
+They noted that the expansion of the action space in the Q-learning algorithm, along with generalization errors in neural networks, often results in an overestimation and increased variance of state-action values.
+They suggested that to counter these issues, further modifications and enhancements to the standard algorithm would be necessary to boost training stability and diminish overestimation.
+In response, \cite{b10} introduced Double-DQN, an improvement that incorporates the double Q-learning estimator \cite{b11}, aiming to address the challenges of variance and overestimation.
+Additionally, \cite{b31} developed the Averaged-DQN algorithm, a significant improvement over the standard DQN.
+By averaging previously learned Q-values, Averaged-DQN effectively lowers the variance in target value estimates, thus enhancing training stability and overall performance.